Berlin-Hamster-Single-Cell-Consortium/Single-cell-sequencing-of-COVID-19-pathogenesis-in-golden-Hamsters-/README.md

 # table of content / data processing

-This repository contains the code that was used create to analyze the data an create the figures in the manuscript available on bioRxiv (https://www.biorxiv.org/content/10.1101/2020.12.18.423524v1).
+This repository contains the code that was used create to analyze the data an create the figures in the manuscript available on bioRxiv (https://www.biorxiv.org/content/10.1101/2020.12.18.423524v1) and now published in Nature Communications (https://www.nature.com/articles/s41467-021-25030-7).

 # Getting started / installation